oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 -------------|-----------------------------------
 Entity Set|an instance or collection of instances from the entity set Singleton|the singleton
-Navigation Property via container|addressed via the path Property via container|addressed via the path Navigation Property via structured type|addressed via the structured type Property via structured type|addressed via the structured type Complex Type|an instance or collection of the type or a subtype thereof Entity Type|an instance or collection of the type or a subtype thereof
+Navigation Property via container|addressed via the resource path to the navigation property Property via container|addressed via the resource path to the property Navigation Property via structured type|addressed by a path that traverses the structured type Property via structured type|addressed by a path that traverses the structured type Complex Type|an instance or collection of the type or a subtype thereof Entity Type|an instance or collection of the type or a subtype thereof

+A binding parameter is "addressed via a resource path" if the path expression addressing the binding parameter starts with the resource path, it may then continue with segments described in [OData-URL](#ODataURL), sections 4.6 through 4.12.
+If the given path addresses a collection, the binding parameter can also be a single instance of that collection (see [OData-URL](#ODataURL), sections 4.9 and 4.10).

-and the second path expression references one of the following model elements:
+The second path expression references one of the following model elements:
 - Action overload
 - all overloads of an Action
 - Function overload